CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 v1.4 removed JP8-JP11, and has voltage channels connected internally on the pcb.

 #### **Measuring Dual Pole (240V) Circuits**
+For split single phase applications, dual pole circuits have 2 hot wires that total 240V (usually red and black in newer buildings).
+In most cases both poles are used equally, but in others there may be electronics in the applicance that use only 1 pole.
-There are 3 different options for measuring circuits that are dual pole, or 240V:
+There are 3 different options for measuring these circuits:
 - Monitor 1 phase with 1 CT, and double the current output in software (least accurate)
 - Use 2 CTs to monitor each hot wire on the circuit (if you are monitoring 1 voltage, they should be in opposite directions from eachother)
 - If you have enough wire, and the CT is large enough, run both hot wires through 1 CT in opposite directions